 Along with it, we are also sharing our internal performance on where we stand in IP monetization.
 You can use those numbers to benchmark yourself.
 Further, if you are someone who is receiving similar services from an organization, you can use our numbers to benchmark your service provider.

-The Four Step Approach to Performance Analysis
+The Four-Step Approach to find IP Monetization Performance

 Following are the metrics that you can use to figure out how good you are at something that you do:

 The Number of Projects you received and their Frequency